VENOMREC: Cross-Modal Interactive Poisoning for Targeted Promotion in Multimodal LLM Recommender Systems: Our Attack:

 \subsection{Method Overview}

 The adversary's objective is to craft poisoned UGC pairs $(\tilde{t}_{u,i^\dagger}, \tilde{v}_{u,i^\dagger})$ that steer the fused representation toward a high-exposure semantic region while satisfying the stealthiness manifold $\mathcal{B}$.
 Directly solving the bilevel optimisation in Eq.~\ref{eq:bilevel-poison} is intractable due to the unknown $\mathcal{D}_{\mathrm{ben}}$ and the private parameters $\T$.
 To overcome this, \ATK~utilises a surrogate-based framework.
-We employ publicly available pretrained backbones (\eg, CLIP and T5) to instantiate a proxy multimodal encoder $\phi(\cdot)$, which serves as a usable proxy for the victim's fusion operator $\Phi_{\T}$.
+We employ publicly available pretrained backbones (\eg CLIP and T5) to instantiate a multimodal encoder $\phi(\cdot)$, which serves as a usable proxy for the victim's fusion operator $\Phi_{\T}$.
 Figure~\ref{fig:overview} illustrates the workflow of \ATK.
 Specifically, it consists of two modules: (1) EA identifies a high-exposure hotspot in the joint embedding space and constructs a latent centroid, which serves as an attack destination; and (2) CIP leverages cross-modal attention to locate the most influential token--patch correspondences that dominate fusion and iteratively optimises coordinated edits on text and image to steer the fused representation toward the hotspot while preserving unimodal naturalness and cross-modal coherence.
 Finally, the adversary injects the poisoned target item into the interaction histories of compromised users to form $\tilde{\mathcal{D}}_{\mathrm{mal}}$.
+See Algorithm~\ref{alg:atk} in the Appendix for the full procedure.